Conductor exponents for families of hyperelliptic curves: Introduction

 \end{notation} \begin{defn}[$C_r$ family] Let $(a, b, c) \in \Z^3$ satisfying $abc\ne 0$, $\gcd(a,b,c)=1$ and $a^r+b^r = c^p$.
 Following Kraus in \cite[Section 3]{BCDF}, we define the hyperelliptic curve $\Crrp/\Q : y^2 = \frrp(x)$, where

 \end{defn}

 The polynomial $\frrp$ has degree $r$, so $\Crrp$ has genus $\frac{r-1}{2}$.
-Although $\frrp$ and $\Crrp$ both depend on $(a, b)$, we write them without any reference to the triple $(a, b)$ in order to lighten notation.
+We note that $\frrp$ and $\Crrp$ only depend on $(a, b)$ and not on the triple $(a,b,c)$.
+To ease notation however, we write them without any reference to $(a, b)$.
 We refer the reader to \cite{BCDF} for more details about $C_r$ in the context of the modular method.

 \begin{example} For small values of $r$, the curve $\Crrp$ is given by

 \end{example}

 \begin{defn}[$\Cminus, \Cplus$ families] Let $(a, b, c) \in \Z^3$ satisfying $abc\ne 0$, $\gcd(a,b,c)=1$ and $a^p+b^p = c^r$.
 Following Darmon in \cite{DarmonDuke}, we define the hyperelliptic curves $\Cminus/\Q : y^2 = \gminus(x)$ and $\Cplus/\Q : y^2 = \gplus(x)$, where